Alexiades/Modification-of-the-Java-JSON-library-to-sort-the-keys./README.md

 ### Break down into end to end tests

-1/The initial array that we want to parse in order into an JSON
+1/Initial order of the array that we wants to parse in order into an JSON

 ```
 	String[] header={"Name","Surname","Country","State","City", "Address","PostalCode"};